 still much in evidence in some of Ecuador's ethnic groups and

-are a common sight in rural highland markets.
-Other cultures,
+are a common sight in rural highland markets and even in the fields.

 for example the "colorados" of Santo Domingo, have almost completely